Dental Hygiene CDCA Tour & Exam Schedules

 - We highly recommend you have your instruments sterilized prior to leaving this site.

-- Each cubicle in the clinic is supplied with a spray bottle for disinfectant (Optim33) and a canister of Optim33 disinfectant towelettes.
+- Each cubicle in the clinic is supplied with a canister of disinfectant towelettes.

-- Optim33 spray is used to clean the large surface areas of the cubicle such as the counter-top, dental chair and operator stool.
-The Optim33 disinfectant towelettes are used to clean the surfaces of the cubicle not conducive to spray such as the light handles, switches, hose lines, drawer pulls, etc. The Optim33 towelettes should also be used to wipe down the amalgamator, curing light, cavitron unit and the tote they are stored in.
+- The disinfectant towelettes are used to clean all working surfaces of the cubicle.
+The towelettes should also be used to wipe down the amalgamator, curing light, cavitron unit and the tote they are stored in.

 - Barriers to include blue wrap, papers for the counter top, head rest covers, patient napkins with disposable napkin chains and large plastic sleeves for the bracket tray are located in each clinic.
 Plastic sleeves for the saliva ejector and air/water syringe are located in the cubicle.
 The plastic sleeves are secured to the air/water syringe and saliva ejector using an ortho elastic also provided in the cubicle.

 - Disposable safety glasses will be provided for your patient.
 These are available at the dispensing desk.